gotchoices/MyCHIPs/doc/learn-protocol.md

 Such tallies can contain contractual language expressing the referee's willingness to conduct its function with fidelity and good faith.
 This also supports the possibility of assessing fees in exchange for referee services where applicable.

-The Term of Service describes how long the referee commits to perform lifts.
+The Term of Service describes how long the referee promises to perform lifts.
 This will allow a service provider to discontinue service without breaking trust or losing reputation.

 #### Lift States
-Now we can derive the following state diagram to describe the lift protocol from the perspective of a single site:
+We can now derive the following state diagram to describe the lift protocol from the perspective of a single node or segment:

 [![state-lift](uml/state-lift.svg)](uml/state-lift.svg)